Office HoursBy Appointment

 K.C.
-Cole, a long-time science writer for the Los Angeles Times, is a professor at USC Annenberg's School of Journalism.
-Cole’s writing has appeared in The New Yorker, The New York Times, The Smithsonian, The Columbia Journalism Review, Newsweek, Esquire, Ms., The Washington Post and many other publications; her work was featured in The Best American Science Writing 2004 and 2005, and The Best American Science and Nature Writing 2002.
+Cole, a former science writer for the Los Angeles Times, is a professor at USC Annenberg's School of Journalism.
+Cole’s writing has appeared in Discover, Wired, The New Yorker, Quanta, The New York Times, The Smithsonian, The Columbia Journalism Review, Newsweek, Esquire, Ms., The Washington Post and many other publications; her work was featured in The Best American Science Writing 2004 and 2005, and The Best American Science and Nature Writing 2002.
 She frequently writes op eds for the Los Angeles Times on the science of social issues, and won an EMMA (Exceptional Merit in Media Award) from the National Women's Political Caucus for one of these columns in 2013 (Why does 'CEO' mean 'white male'?)

 Once described by Amazon.com as “the Leonardo da Vinci of science writing,” she is the author of eight nonfiction books, most recently, “Something Incredibly Wonderful Happens: Frank Oppenheimer and His Astonishing Exploratorium"—a memoir/biography of her late mentor, the self-proclaimed “uncle” of the atomic bomb and founder of San Francisco’s world-renowned “museum of awareness,” the Exploratorium.
 Her other books include The Universe and the Teacup: The Mathematics of Truth and Beauty — a national best-seller translated into a dozen languages — Mind Over Matter: Conversations with the Cosmos, based on her LA Times columns, The Hole in the Universe and First You Build a Cloud.

-Cole’s radio commentaries can be heard on American Public Media's Marketplace; she was also a science commentator for KPCC (Southern California Public Radio) and year-end commentator for NPR’s Science Friday and BBC’s World Service.
+Cole has contributed radio commentaries to American Public Media's Marketplace and was a science commentator for KPCC (Southern California Public Radio) and year-end commentator for NPR’s Science Friday as well as BBC’s World Service.
 Before coming to USC, she developed and taught courses on science writing and culture at Yale, Wesleyan and UCLA.

 Cole grew up in Rio de Janeiro and Port Washington, and has lived in Shaker Heights, San Francisco and Westport CT.
 She received her B.A. from Barnard College in political science, and then spent several years living in Eastern Europe, where she wrote her first published article for the New York Times Sunday Magazine on the political situation in Czechoslovakia in 1970.
 For many years, she wrote about politics, women’s issues, travel and education before meeting Frank Oppenheimer and becoming entranced with science.
 She currently resides in Santa Monica.